Chapter 7 Bankruptcy in Florida

 The debtor’s bankruptcy attorney will usually co-sign a reaffirmation agreement if the attorney believes the debtor has sufficient disposable income to pay the secured debt after the bankruptcy is concluded.
 The attorney may choose not to sign a reaffirmation agreement if the debtor has negative disposable income or if the attorney believes the debtor’s reaffirmation of the liability would create an undue hardship.

-Suppose the bankruptcy attorney does not approve and co-sign a reaffirmation agreement.
-In that case, the Florida bankruptcy judge will review the reaffirmation agreement and either approve or deny the agreement, sometimes after an evidentiary hearing.
+If the bankruptcy attorney does not approve and co-sign a reaffirmation agreement, the Florida bankruptcy judge will review the reaffirmation agreement and either approve or deny the agreement, sometimes after an evidentiary hearing.
 The bankruptcy judge will deny reaffirmation if he believes that reaffirmation is not in the debtor’s best interest for a “fresh start.”

 Even if the court refuses to approve a debtor’s reaffirmation, many creditors will let the bankruptcy debtor keep the secured property as long as payments are current.